 Best Small Towns in Georgia to Visit

 Lakemont, GA, is an absolute paradise for nature lovers!
-This quaint little town is located in the southern tip of the Blue Ridge Mountains and is home to the beautiful Lake Rabun.
+This quaint little “art town” is located in the southern tip of the Blue Ridge Mountains and is home to the beautiful Lake Rabun.
 Here, you will find a wide variety of outdoor activities to entertain every member of your family.
-From kayaking to zip-lining, they truly have it all.
-If you are looking for activities a little more laid back, Lakemont is also known for its amazing spas and delicious farm to table restaurants.
+From kayaking to zip-lining to exploring nearby waterfalls such as Tallulah Falls, they truly have it all.
+If you are looking for activities a little more laid back, Lakemont is also known for its unique shops like Ol’ Alley’s Luncheon and Gift shop!
+Some other noteworthy activities include the Lakemont Gallery, Yoga and Meditation Center, Lakemont Cycle Studio, Mind & Body Haven, Old Hall’s Boat House, and a delicious farm to table restaurant.

 With all these activities to choose from, a day trip is simply not long enough.
 Extend your stay and spend the night at Lake Rabun Hotel!
-By staying with this boutique hotel, you will have full access to their concierges and staff who are happy to book all your activities during your stay.
+By staying in this boutique hotel, you will have full access to their concierge and front desk staff who are happy to book all your activities during your stay.
 The best part?
 It is at no extra cost to you.
-Check their availability and let them help you experience the best Lakemont has to offer.
+Check their availability and let them help you experience the best Lakemont and the North Georgia mountains have to offer.

 Most famously known as the backdrop for “The Vampire Diaries,” Covington is one of the most picturesque towns in Georgia.
 In fact, it is often referred to as the “Hollywood of the South,” being that it served as the setting for several famous films like “Dukes of Hazzard.”
 If you are a film buff, you can’t miss the On Location Self-Guided Tour.
 This tour will give you the opportunity to explore several famous sets at your own pace.
 After you’ve finished your tour, be sure to check out the bustling downtown community.
 Complete with local boutiques and antique stores, you’ll find the perfect souvenir for everyone on your list.